altescy/HandwrittenDigitRecognizer/README.md

 # HandwrittenDigitRecognizer
 ![HandwrittenDigitRecognizer](https://github.com/altescy/HandwrittenDigitRecognizer/blob/master/screenshot.png)

-This is an application that recognizes a hand-written digit using several algorithms.
+This is an application that recognizes a hand-written digit using several algorithms.<br>
 Extract models/svm_mnist28x28.7z when using this application.

 ## Requirement